regis667/Xapo/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It's a simple terraform resource definition which is creating a VPC with the IP address pool 10.88.0.0-	10.89.255.255 .
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This  script should also create two subnets (private and public), route tables  for both and maybe a NAT gateway for public subnet.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There is really no more to be said about this script, because it's just a textbook example form terraform site.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There is really no more to be said about this script, because it's just a textbook example form the terraform site.
 The ' ( http://10.88.40.0/15 )' &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;part is strange, I think it should not be a part of the script.
 <br />
 <br />
 **Task #5** is available as IAM.tf